Legal Things to Think About When Selling a Rental Property with Tenants

 - Scheduling: Plan and pick times that work for tenants.

-- Potential Buyers: Attract buyers by showing the property during open houses.
+- Potential Buyers: Attract buyers by hosting open houses.

-- Tenant Cooperation: Communicate well with tenants to get their help during showings.
+- Tenant Cooperation: Communicate effectively with tenants to secure their assistance during showings.

 What Marketing Strategies Appeal to Investors?